shawnweisfeld/dallasgivecamphandbook/docs/pm.md

    7. Database
    8. Email
    9. social media accounts

+### The New site

-1. **The New site**: There are some great free assets and donations that are being made available for the charities that participate in GiveCamp.
+There are some great free assets and donations that are being made available for the charities that participate in GiveCamp.
 I mean who could not use lifetime free webhosting.
 That is sweet make sure that is all set up before the weekend.

 If they are moving to a new CMS, it may be faster to just copy and paste, or copy and then edit and then paste the "remastered" content into the new system.

 ### Tips for working with the technology